moliver28/research-handbook/content/handbook/finance/expenses.md

 - Team Members are responsible for canceling trips that they will no longer be able to attend.
 - Flight cancellations typically result in flight credit/unused tickets that can be used going forward.
 - Unused tickets must be used for future business travel whenever possible.
-If the Team Member knows they won't be able to use the ticket, please contact expenses@gitlab.com.
+If the Team Member knows they won't be able to use the ticket, please submit a request under the `Expenses -> Travel Related Expenses` page of [HelpLab](/handbook/business-technology/enterprise-applications/guides/helplab-guide/).
 - Team Members may not personally benefit from any unused airline tickets.
 - Please reach out to Navan Support if you need to change a flight.